lcamichigan/active-chapter-bylaws/README.md

 ### Sec.1.
 Definition.

-SigmaZeta is composed of two divisions: the Active Chapter and the Alumni Chapter.
+Sigma Zeta is composed of two divisions: the Active Chapter and the Alumni Chapter.

-1. The Active Chapter is made up of students, initiated and associated, enrolled at the University ofMichigan.
+1. The Active Chapter is made up of students, initiated and associated, enrolled at the University of Michigan.

 2. The Alumni Chapter is made up of the initiated members who have graduated from the University of Michigan; are no longer enrolled at the University of